maarten-pennings/isa6502/README.md

 Serial.println( f(s) );
 ```

-For simple literals, for example in `print`, there is no need to make an explicit variable:
+For literals in `print`, there is no need to make an explicit variable:

 ```cpp
 Serial.println( f( PSTR("Example") ) );
 ```

-This occurs so often, that Arduino has made a macro for that: `F()`.
-Why `F` is published and `f` not is a mystery to me:
+This cobination `f(PSTR("..."))` occurs so often, that Arduino has made a macro for that: `F("...")`.

 ```cpp
 Serial.println( F("Example") );
 ```

+You now maybe understand why _my_ macro is called lower-case `f()`.
+Why `F` is published by Arduino and `f` not is a mystery to me.

-It gets even harder when a table of strings needs to be mapped to flash.
-Note that `strings` is an array of three pointers,
+Storing string gets harder when a table of strings needs to be mapped to flash.
-all of which are in PROGMEM.
+In the code below `strings` is an array of three pointers, all of which are in PROGMEM.
 So, `pgm_read_word` is needed to read the pointer.
-That pointed is dressed up as a `__FlashStringHelper`
+That pointed is dressed up as a `__FlashStringHelper` so that the right version of `print` is selected.
-so that the right version of `print` is selected.
-That `print` uses `pgm_read_byte` to read the characters, which are also in
+That `print` uses `pgm_read_byte` to read the characters, which are also in PROGMEM.
-PROGMEM.

 ```cpp
 static const char s0[] PROGMEM = "foo";